mnaumoski/JSDrumKit/README.md

 # JSDrumKit

-This is the first lesson from the JS30 challenge.
+This is the first lesson from the JS30 challenge by Wes Bos.
+A free 30 day vanilla js coding challenge.

+---

-*Stuff I learned about:*
+*Stuff I learned:*

 - CSS3 display:flex, as well as animation of the keys' div.
 - transition: all 0.07s ease;